unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 ---
 ## ２．Tips: Minimizing light slips when using multiple real-time point lights

-If there is somewhere that more than four real-time point light ranges overlap, the light that is on the model that has adapted to UTS2 might flip.
+If there is somewhere that more than four real-time point light ranges overlap, the light that is on the model that has adapted to Unity Toon Shader might flip.
 This is because the maximum number of real-time point lights is four for forward rendering in Unity.
-UTS2 also follows this.
+Unity Toon Shader also follows this.
 This video explains how to unflip the lights.
 You can also use this for standard shaders.

 [![](https://img.youtube.com/vi/G5-alxDO0bs/0.png)](https://www.youtube.com/watch?v=G5-alxDO0bs)